neos-modding-group/NeosModLoader/README.md

 - Neos Plugins can normally execute when Local Home loads at the earliest.
 NeosModLoader begins executing significantly earlier, giving you more room to alter Neos's behavior before it finishes initializing.
 - Steam has a relatively small character limit on launch options, and every Neos plugin you install pushes you closer to that limit.
 Having more than a handful plugins will therefore prevent you from using Steam to launch the game, and NeosModLoader is unaffected by this issue.

-### Can Mods call into other mods?
+### Can mods depend on other mods?
 Yes.
-All mod assemblies are loaded before any mod hooks are called.
-Mod hooks are called alphabetically by the mod filename, so you can purposefully alter your filename (`aaaa_mod.dll`) to make sure your hooks run first.
+All mod assemblies are loaded before any mod hooks are called, so no special setup is needed if your mod provides public methods.

+Mod hooks are called alphabetically by the mod filename, so you can purposefully alter your filename (`0_mod.dll`) to make sure your hooks run first.

 ### Can NeosModLoader load Neos plugins?
 No. You need to use `-LoadAssembly <path>` to load plugins.
 There is important plugin handling code that does not run for NeosModLoader mods.